-- The assessment of each proposal submitted to the MSI Fund was done through a rigorous merit-review process tailored to the nature and complexity of the facility. - The process included a review by an Expert Committee and, in the case of the 2014 competition, also a Multidisciplinary Assessment Committee (MAC). - Award conditions were imposed on eight facilities following review: all four facilities funded in 2012 and four of the eight funded in 2014. - The total contribution from the MSI Fund to these 12 facilities amounts to close to \$211 million, which represents 35 percent of their total operating costs (\$594 million).
-A maximum of 40 percent is allowed, as per the CFI funding formula. - The estimated total capital investment in those facilities from other CFI funds is about \$581 million to date, bringing the total investment from the CFI to nearly \$800 million.
+- The assessment of each proposal submitted was done through a rigorous merit-review process tailored to the nature and complexity of the proposal. - The process included a review by an Expert Committee and, in the case of the 2014 competition, also a Multidisciplinary Assessment Committee (MAC). - Conditions were imposed on eight facilities following review: all four facilities funded in 2012 and four of the eight funded in 2014. - The total contribution from the MSI Fund to these 12 facilities amounts to \$211 million, which represents 35 percent of their total operating costs (\$594 million).
+A maximum of 40 percent is allowed. - The estimated total capital investment in those facilities from other CFI funds is about \$581 million to date, bringing the total investment from the CFI to nearly \$800 million.